-What is the difference between the new enterprise allowance and a start up loan
+The new enterprise allowance Vs a start up loan

 So, you've decided to take the plunge and leave permanent employment to become a IT contractor.